thomasDACHPC/ci-cd-guide/readme.md

 Note that the docker deamon has to run to execute the command (i.e. start Docker Desktop for example)

 ### Run a Docker Container (Optional)
-You can test if the imaging process was successfull by running the command\
+You can test if the imaging process was successful by running the command\
 `docker run -p 8080:8080 <image-id>`\
 Again, accessing [`http://localhost:8080/`]() will display the message returned by the *RequestMapping("/")-Method*.
 Please shut down the container before continuing.

 ### Push the Image to the Docker Container Registry (DockerID required)
 Use the following command to push the image to the Docker Container Registry (Docker Hub).
-To be compliant with this gude use `cicdguideproject:v1.0.0` as `<docker-repository-name>:<tag>`.
+To be compliant with this guide use `cicdguideproject:v1.0.0` as `<docker-repository-name>:<tag>`.
-`<docker-id>` is your docker username.
+`<docker-id>` is your docker username in lowercase.
 ```
 docker tag <current-image-name> <docker-id>/<docker-repository-name>:<tag>
 docker push <docker-id>/<docker-repository-name>:<tag>